vikas9dev/AWS/aws_saa_c03/td_mcq/section-based/1_Design Resilient Architectures.md

 **Configuring an Active-Active Failover with Weighted Routing Policy** is correct.
 In an **Active-Active** setup, **all resources stay available** simultaneously, and traffic is distributed using **weighted routing**, ensuring optimal load sharing and high availability ⭐.

-### ❌ **Incorrect Options (with reasons)**

-#### 🔴 Configuring an Active-Passive Failover with Weighted Records

-Active-Passive is meant for scenarios where **primary resources handle traffic** and **secondary resources stay on standby**.
-Here, the requirement is for **all resources to remain active at all times**, so Active-Passive does **not** fit the use case.

-#### 🔴 Configuring an Active-Passive Failover with Multiple Primary and Secondary Resources

-Even with multiple resources, Active-Passive still implies **one group is active** while the other serves as **backup** only.
-This contradicts the objective of **maximizing availability through simultaneous resource usage**.

-#### 🔴 Configuring an Active-Active Failover with One Primary and One Secondary Resource

-Active-Active architectures **do not have primary or secondary roles**.
-All resources are active, receiving traffic continuously.
-Therefore, you **cannot** configure an Active-Active Failover with a primary/secondary structure.

 ### 🟢 **Summary**